Rockford Systems – The Right Choice for Combustion Safety

 A: Owing to the presence of hazardous vapors and gases, a poorly designed or inadequately maintained combustion system can lead to explosions, fires, asphyxia and burns.
 For that reason, Rockford Systems features industrial-grade components which are ventless, wired to universally accept 50 or 60Hz control systems, and accommodate operating fuel and ambient temperatures anywhere from 14°F to 140°F. Optional features such as safety valve proving, climatizing to -20°F, 230V controls, lockable valves, pilot-line assemblies and flexible compensators are also available.

-Q: How will Rockford Systems differentiate from other combustion safety providers?
+Q: How does Rockford Systems differentiate from other combustion safety providers?

-Q: How will Rockford Systems achieve delivery in days rather than weeks or months?
+Q: How does Rockford Systems achieve delivery in 5 days?

-A: An important part of the new division’s value proposition is best-in-class delivery, which can lead to less production downtime and more confident commissioning.
-To achieve delivery in days, rather than weeks or months, Rockford Systems offers an array of standardized valve safety trains that are pre-engineered, modular, assembled from existing segments, and importable as 3D models for customers’ CAD systems.
+A: To achieve delivery in 5 days, Rockford Systems offers an array of standardized valve trains that are pre-engineered, modular, assembled from existing segments, and importable as 3D models for customers’ CAD systems.
 Their modular design eases installation, as does the prewired option.
-Standard valve safety trains are stocked and available in multiple sizes with capacities up to 7,500 SCFH, and pre-designed units with capacities up to 22,500 SCFH.
+Standard valve trains are stocked and available in multiple sizes with capacities up to 7,500 SCFH, and pre-designed units with capacities up to 22,500 SCFH.
 Customized layouts for any capacity, fuel, footprint or environment are also available.

-Q: What sizes are available for the standard valve safety trains?
+Q: What sizes are available for the standard valve trains?

 Q: Does Rockford Systems offer customized safety trains?